metorial/node-manager/API.md

 **GET /api/v1/hosts**

-Retrieve a list of all hosts in the cluster.
+Retrieve a list of all hosts in the cluster with their latest resource usage.

 **Response**
 ```json